Updated June 1, 2020.

 I know I just hurt some people’s feelings or challenged their superiority, but it’s the truth in the real world.
-Lots of people are always talking about stereotypes and how we should challenge them–girls can do anything boys can do, a Southern accent does not make one less intelligent, fill in your own stereotype here.
-Well, I’d like to clear up something about tourists: they are travelers, too.
-Here’s a list of reasons why:
+People are always talking about stereotypes and how we should challenge them: girls can do anything boys can do, a Southern accent does not make one less intelligent, fill in your own stereotype here.
+Well, I’d like to clear up a stereotype about tourists: They are travelers, too!
+Here’s a short list of reasons why:

 1. If you’re traveling, you’re a traveler.

 It’s true!
-Whether you’ve traveled the world for years or it’s your first trip out of the state, if you’re traveling, you’re a bona fide traveler!
+It doesn’t matter whether you’ve traveled the world for years or it’s your first trip out of the state.
+If you’re traveling, you’re a bona fide traveler!

 2. “Tourists” are not jaded.

-If you insist that there is a difference between a tourist and a traveler, perhaps the only big difference is that tourists are not jaded.
-They perhaps enjoy travel more than a “traveler” because everything is still new and exciting.
-Sure, they might overpack, they might have a tourist “look” to them, but they are not too good or too “experienced” to enjoy the sites that make a place famous–like Big Ben, Eiffel Tower, the Leaning Tower of Pisa!
+If you insist that there is a difference between a tourist and a traveler, perhaps the only big difference is that the “tourists” you’re shaming are not jaded.
+Perhaps they enjoy travel more than a “traveler” because everything and every place is new and exciting!
+Sure, they might overpack, they might have a tourist “look” to them, but they are not too good or too “experienced” to enjoy the sites that make a place famous—like Big Ben, Eiffel Tower, or the Leaning Tower of Pisa!

 3. “Travelers” make mistakes, too.